 Select a scenario to start...

-IKEv2 IPSec Client (Zyxel SecuExtender, non-SecuExtender)

-Use this if you are using the Zyxel SecuExtender IPSec VPN client or a computer operating system that supports IPSec VPN with IKEv2 (non-SecuExtender VPN client), You can create a Full Tunnel or Split Tunnel VPN rule with Zyxel SecuExtender VPN client.
-You can only create a Full Tunnel VPN rule with non-SecuExtender VPN client.
+IKEv2 IPSec Client (Zyxel SecuExtender, non-SecuExtender) L2TP over IPSec Client (iOS, Windows, Android) Use this if you are using the Zyxel SecuExtender IPSec VPN client or a computer operating system that supports IPSec VPN with IKEV2 (non-SecuExtender VPN client), You can create a Full Tunnel or Split Tunnel VPN rule with Zyxel SecuExtender VPN client.
+You can Use the L2TP over IPSec Client scenario if the VPN client has a supported mobile device and you want to create a Full Tunnel VPN rule only. only create a Full Tunnel VPN rule with non-SecuExtender VPN client.